aliyoussefi/TestingPowerPlatform/docs/Blogs/03 Power Apps Testing - Extending Power Apps Test Engine.md

 In this series, we are focusing on how organizations can incorporate **Power Apps** into their suite of business-critical applications.
 All organizations require some level of testing, from unit to stress, all applications needed by the enterprise must be resilient.
 In this series, we will attempt to lay out the necessary tools and design to empower organizations to implement a testing strategy for **Power Apps**.

-For Model Driven Applications, I highly encourage you to check out [my other series on EasyRepro and Test Automation.](https://community.dynamics.com/365/b/crminthefield/posts/test-automation-and-easyrepro-01---overview-and-getting-started)
+For **Model Driven Applications** , I highly encourage you to check out [my other series on EasyRepro and Test Automation.](https://community.dynamics.com/365/b/crminthefield/posts/test-automation-and-easyrepro-01---overview-and-getting-started)

-This specific section will discuss how to build tests for **Power Apps Test Engine** and **Test Studio**.
-We will dive deep into the structure of the tests and key call outs for configurations.
-We will also investigate storing tests and delivery of tests including dynamic variables to our test engines.
-If you have not reviewed the Overview, I suggest you do as this is a continuation of that section.
+This specific section will discuss how to extend the **PowerApps Test Engine**.
+We will look to describe the architecture of the source code to understand how the components interact with each other.
+This will set the foundation allowing us to extend the tooling to suit our business needs.
+We will take an example, walk through the steps to do implement and how to contribute back to the **PowerApps Test Engine**.

+This section covers professional development topics and will require a basic understanding of the C# language.
+I'll attempt to make this topic as approachable as possible but want to set the expectation of the skillset involved.

-## What is Power Fx?
+## What is the Power Fx Engine?

 [Power Fx](https://learn.microsoft.com/en-us/power-platform/power-fx/overview) is the low-code language that is used across **Microsoft Power Platform**.
 It's a general-purpose, strong-typed, declarative, and functional programming language.
 The anticipation is it will continue to grow as the preferred language of the platform, for apps, flow, bots, etc. **Power Fx** even has the ability to [transform natural language](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/power-apps-ideas-train-examples) to low-code as well as [provide recommendations](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/power-apps-ideas-transform?source=recommendations).